SpicyMarinara/SpicyMarinara.github.io/README.md

 ## How To Import A Character Card?

-!!! info
+> [!TIP]
-    Character cards are characters you chat or roleplay with.
+> Character cards are characters you chat or roleplay with.
 These don't necessarily have to be characters; they can also include assistants, narrators, and even entire worlds.

 ![How to import a character card](https://i.imgur.com/VULGDg2.gif)